top of page

 The advantage to the squeeze and bump method is that smaller corrective inputs are sent to the aircraft and the pilot has more time to react and add more bumps or an opposite-direction stick bump when needed to guide an aircraft safely and precisely.

-Better Bankiing by Bumping
+Better Banking by Bumping

 Not talking here about 3D flying.
 But recommending that novice RC flyers learning to fly, try the bump method of sending the airplane small commands.